• Login

 She graduated Magna Cum Laude from Wellesley College with a Bachelor's degree in Computer Science and Statistics.
 As a certified GEL2 in the MIT Gordon Engineering Leadership Program, she has coached and led students from MIT and Wellesley, collaborating with industry experts to cultivate engineering leadership.

-Her current research draws from AI and cognitive science, focusing on topics such as emotion regulation, memory, and mental health in the elderly population using wearable technologies.
+Her current research draws from AI and cognitive science, focusing on topics such as emotion regulation, memory reinforcement, and mental health using wearable technologies.

-She is currently working on three distinct projects:
+She is currently working on four distinct projects:

 1. Exploring the Effects of Wearable Haptic Feedback on Interoceptive Awareness and Emotion Regulation

-Minsol is also actively seeking motivated UROP students for spring & summer 2025 to contribute to these efforts.
+Minsol is also actively seeking motivated UROP students for summer & fall 2025 to contribute to these efforts.
 Feel free to email Michelle for details.

 For collaboration inquiries, please contact her at minsol@mit.edu.